 5. Use generic brands when possible

 Generic brands can save you hundreds of dollars.
-I love generic brand and 8/10 times will go generic when I have the option.
+I love the generic brands and 8/10 times will go generic when I have the option.

 There are a few things that just don’t work in generic – like Oreos.
 Aaron is addicted to them.